JadeWibbels/MLFall2018/README.md

 2) Use a naive Neural Network to achieve baseline
 3) Iterate on feature engineering:
 -Process of feature engineering is:

-a) Brainstorming or Testing features;
+a) Brainstorming or Testing features
-b) Deciding what features to create;
+b) Deciding what features to create
-c) Creating features;
+c) Creating features
-d) Checking how the features work with your model;
+d) Checking how the features work with your model
-e) Improving your features if needed;
+e) Improving your features if needed
 f) Go back to brainstorming/creating more features until the work is done.

 Question: Do we need to normalize any features?